fboerncke/voice-ql/README.md

 - Voice-QL is prepared to create SlotType definitions for you based on the column values in the table.
 In case you have too many different values your language model might "explode".
 Different platforms have their limitations regarding the complexity of the model.
 So if you have a list of 100000 Names in your database then this is not the approach you are looking for.
 - Features like formulas within tables are not supported yet.
 You will experience best results with tables containing strings and numerical data.

-If you run into problems any of the above happens it may be necessary to rename metadata or define a subset which makes sense.
+If you run into any such problems it may be necessary to rename metadata or define a subset which makes sense.

 So for the framework to work with your use case it may be necessary to simplify raw data first.

+## Going from prototyping to production

+Voice-QL is intended to generate prototype apps which can be used to demonstrate a proof of concept.
+The prototype will also help you to detect in an early stage of your project whether the data quality in your table is good enough to be used for a voice app.
+If for example column names turn out to have unpronouncable names you will have to rename them before you proceed.

+The generated component code can be used to add additional functionality.
+But note that as you start to implement changes within the generated code you have to deactivate the `MagicPrototyper` hook.
+Otherwise you will overwrite changes during your next build.

 ## Out of focus